Updated: December 13, 2020

 It can be for the same goal or another one on your list.
 It doesn’t really matter because oftentimes, our goals complement each other, and going a step closer to one helps in achieving the others.

 Continue doing this and you’ll start feeling vitality in your life.

 Indeed, the small steps we take and the everyday successes we achieve is a potent fuel that can move us forward into becoming the best we can be and actualizing our dreams.

 Remember, you don’t have to live a life of mediocrity.
-You can always do and achieve much more than what you have now; and all it takes is that courage to take that first step.
+You can always do and achieve much more than what you have now, and all it takes is the courage to take that first step.